Josian2004/s3-portfolio/Individual/README.md

         - docker login -u $REGISTRY_USERNAME -p $REGISTRY_PASSWORD $REGISTRY_URL
         - docker push $REGISTRY_URL/mcst_backend
 ```
-This job is responsible for preparing my application to be deployed, it will firstly build the dockerimage with the correct environment variables and then push this image to a self-hosted Docker Registry.
-Because this is a secured registry, it will first need to login using secret variables before it can push an image.
+This job is responsible for preparing my application to be deployed, it will first build the docker image with the correct environment variables and then push this image to a self-hosted Docker Registry.
+Because this is a secured registry, it will first need to log in using secret variables before it can push an image.

 #### Deploy Job
 ```yaml